microchip-pic-avr-examples/pic16f13145-metronome-mplab-mcc/README.md

 ## Concept

-This example demonstrates the capabilities of the CLB, a Core Independent Peripheral (CIP), that can generate the waveforms that drive a Switec Stepper motor as a metronome.
+This example demonstrates the capabilities of the CLB, a Core Independent Peripheral (CIP), that can generate the waveforms that drives a Switec Stepper motor as a metronome.

-The signals needed to drive the Switec stepper motor in both directions are shown in image below.
+The signals needed to drive the Switec stepper motor in both directions are shown in the image below.
 <br><img src="images/motor_waveforms.png" width="800">

-A complete rotation (360°) of the rotor corresponds to six clock cycles and corresponds to 2° rotation of the shaft because the Switec motor has a gear train with a reduction ratio of 1/180.
-The generated waveform have a frequency six times lower than the CLB clock frequency.
+A complete rotation (360°) of the rotor corresponds to six clock cycles and to a 2° rotation of the shaft because the Switec motor has a gear train with a reduction ratio of 1/180.
+The generated waveforms have a frequency six times lower than the CLB clock frequency.

 For the counterclockwise movement, the second signal can be derived from the first one by using a one clock delay and a NOT gate.
 Using the same operations, the third signal can be obtain from the second one.
 <br>